kianzohoury/VAE/README.md

 #### Encoder
 An encoder is a non-linear mapping $f_{\theta}: X \mapsto Z$, parameterized by
 $\theta$.
-The primary function of the encoder is to "encode" data $X$ into its compact latent representation o$Z$, by learning the most salient features of $X$.
+The primary function of the encoder is to "encode" data $X$ into its compact latent representation $Z$, by learning the most salient features of $X$.
 A good encoder will produce similar latent representations for similar inputs (and vice versa), meaning that different latent representations will be close or far way from each other, depending on how similar the inputs are.